zizanayub/Data-Analysis-and-Visualization-Projects/Project-05_Zomato BI Project/README.md

 2. Ratings
 3. Segregate the data if they are delivering or not.
 4. Does the `location` impact the `Average Cost`?

+I am adding some of the questions on my own:

+1. What's the average rating point under each price ranged restaurant?
+2. Rate the restaurants with "Top Rated","Good","Bad".
+3. Does average price range in restaurants of a particular city define purchasing power of people for a particular locality?

+Based on the research, create a plan with:

+1. Construct Porter's 5 forces for some specific cities.
+2. Zomato's next year expansion plan.
+3. Timeline of the strategies.
+4. How the initial marketing approach should be based on this dataset?
+5. Define Offers for new customers in new expanded areas to boost revenue.